google/oboe/GettingStarted.md

     git clone github.com/google/oboe

-Open your app's CMakeLists.txt, this can be found under `External Build Files` in the Android project view.
+Open your app's `CMakeLists.txt`, this can be found under `External Build Files` in the Android project view.

 ![CMakeLists.txt location in Android Studio](cmakelists-location-in-as.png "CMakeLists.txt location in Android Studio")